Selecting the Ideal Input Images

 If you struggle to see your own features clearly, the AI will too.

-If your generated images don’t look like you, check:
+If your generated images don’t look like you, check for the following:

 -